-Collaborations with NOC also involve observational and theoretical work on ice-ocean interactions.
-Examples include the the GENIE, ASBO, and TEA-COSI consortia, as well as iSTAR.
+Collaborations with NOC also involve observational and theoretical work on ice-ocean interactions, and we contribute to the NOC-led NERC multi-centre long-term science project ACSIS.
+Other examples of joint working include the the GENIE, ASBO, and TEA-COSI consortia, as well as iSTAR.
 We also chair the Joint Sea Ice Modelling Programme as above.

 Our land ice and sea ice datasets continue to be delivered to NCEO as a continuation of the partnership we have built to widen the impact of our science.
-For NCEO, this focuses on the latest CryoSat datasets for use in data assimilation.
+For NCEO, this focuses on the latest CryoSat datasets for use in data assimilation, including work to develop a new sea ice data assimilation scheme, which aims to develop a nowcasting capability as a maritime aid.

 CPOM Director Andy Shepherd is the Principal Scientific Advisor to the CryoSat-2 mission, dedicated to measuring polar sea ice thickness and the mass balance of the Greenland and Antarctic ice sheets.
 CPOM has also led the development of the CryoSat Performance Monitoring & QA Service.
 CPOM is also closely involved with other ESA missions relevant to the polar regions, including Sentinel-1, Sentinel-3 and the GRACE follow-on gravimeters, for example via the Sentinel-3 Mission Performance Centre and Validation Team.